-During the year ended 30 June 2018 we had mixed results with deposits having negative growth of \$7m and whilst lending grew by \$11.42m.
-Last financial year we also saw growth in other product sales such as insurance, credit cards and wealth products, thus increasing our non-gap income.
-We had an increase in customer numbers by 2.8% in last financial year and products per customer increased by 6.7% in comparison to previous year.
-At end of financial year total footing grew to \$196.18m consisting total deposits at \$85.54m, total lending at \$97.6m and other business at \$13.046m.
-Overall footings grew by \$11.97m in last financial year.
+During the year ended 30 June 2019 we had growth of just over \$16.5m across all business.
+Our deposits book showed strong growth of \$9m, overall lending grew by \$6m and other business grew by just over \$1.5m.
+Last financial year we also experienced steady performance in other product sales such as insurance, credit cards and wealth products, thus increasing our nongap income.
+We had an increase in customer numbers by 2.7% in the last financial year and products per customer increased by 0.2% in comparison to the previous year.
+At end of the financial year total footing grew to \$212.9m consisting total deposits at \$94.58m, total lending at \$103.6m and other business at \$14.72m.
+Overall footings grew by \$16.765m in last financial year.